X-Men Blue: "Poison X"

 During Scott's video call between Scott and his father Corsair, he and the rest of the Starjammers are attacked by people wearing symbiotes.
 Before the call cuts off, Corsair shouts some co-ordinates to Scott which are also heard by Jean via their psychic rapport.
 Hoping to find answers, the X-Men intercept Venom during one of his missions.
 While Eddie Brock refuses to go with the X-Men, his Venom symbiote wants to learn more about what is going on and puts him to sleep so that the X-Men can question him.
-They locate the Strarjammer's ship and are greeted by Sikorsky, who hid during the attack and explains more about the symbiotes that were responsible.
+They locate the Strarjammer's ship and are greeted by Raymond Sikorski, who hid during the attack and explains more about the symbiotes that were responsible.
 Fearful of the damager they can do, Venom agrees to help the X-Men.
 After barely surviving an encounter with some of the symbiotes, Scott is badly wounded and the X-Men retreat while Venom manages to track down the arms dealer responsible for selling the symbiotes however, once inside, a battle ensues causing some of the symbiotes to bond with the X-Men.
 The team board the ship of the symbiote-wearing bounty hunters who have been holding the Starjammers hostage and incapacitate them, enabling Scott to free his father.
 Jean's psychic link is suddenly severed and it is revealed that Poisons, special symbiotes that completely take over a host and turn them into a weapon, have boarded the ship and bonded with her, killing her.